Updated September 13, 2023

 Introduction to Big Data Technologies

-Big data technology and Hadoop is a big buzzword as it might sound.
-As there has been a huge increase in the data and information domain from every industry and domain, it becomes very important to establish and introduce an efficient technique that takes care of all the needs and requirements of clients and big industries which are responsible for data generation.
-Earlier the data was being handled by normal programming languages and simple structured query language but now these systems and tools don’t seem to do much in case of big data.
-Big data technology is defined as the technology and a software utility that is designed for analysis, processing, and extraction of the information from a large set of extremely complex structure and large data sets which is very difficult for the traditional systems to deal with.
-Big data technology is used to handle both real-time and batch related data.
-Machine learning has become a very critical component of everyday lives and every industry and therefore managing data through big data becomes very important.
+Big data technology and Hadoop is as big buzzword as it might sound.
+As there has been a huge increase in the data and information domain from every industry and domain, it becomes very important to establish and introduce an efficient technique that takes care of all the needs and requirements of clients and big industries responsible for data generation.
+Previously, normal programming languages and simple structured query language handled the data, but now, these systems and tools don’t seem to accomplish much in the case of big data.

 Types of Big Data Technologies